 The following summarizes the relevant preclinical studies.
-Extensive preclinical studies have been performed to validate THIO's primary mechanism of action: targeting telomeres directly, killing cancer cells via telomerase-mediated DNA damage.
+Extensive preclinical studies have been performed to validate THIO's primary mechanism of action: targeting telomeres directly and causing cancer cell death via telomerase-mediated DNA damage.

-THIO alone has shown high anti-cancer activity in numerous non-small cell lung cancer (NSCLC) and multiple other cancer-based cell lines in vitro and in vivo, including but not limited to small cell lung cancer (SCLC), melanoma, colorectal cancer (CRC), glioblastoma multiforme (GBM), diffuse intrinsic pontine glioma (DIPG), neuroblastoma, pancreatic, hepatocellular carcinoma (HCC), as well as head and neck cancer, breast cancer and prostate cancer.
+To our knowledge, THIO alone has shown significant telomere targeting activity in numerous non-small cell lung cancer (NSCLC) and multiple other cancer-based cell lines in vitro and in vivo, including but not limited to small cell lung cancer (SCLC), melanoma, colorectal cancer (CRC), glioblastoma multiforme (GBM), diffuse intrinsic pontine glioma (DIPG), neuroblastoma, pancreatic, hepatocellular carcinoma (HCC), as well as head and neck cancer, breast cancer and prostate cancer.

-In vitro: in summary, the average half maximal effective concentration (or EC50) values were approximately 0.4 to 1.5 microM.
-THIO was not cytotoxic in normal, untransformed telomerase-negative cells at concentrations up to 100 microM.
+In vitro: in summary, EC50 values (the concentrations at which half of the total number of cancer cells are dead) were approximately 0.4 μ M to 1.5 μ M. THIO was not cytotoxic in normal, untransformed telomerase-negative cells at concentrations up to 100 μ M.

-In vivo: in summary, the efficacious doses were in the range of 2.5 - 5.0 mg/kg, depending on the tumor type and the schedule of the drug administration ranging from 1 to 3 days per cycle.
+In vivo: in summary, the doses that resulted in cancer cell death were in the range of 2.5 - 5.0 mg/kg, depending on the tumor type and the schedule of the drug administration ranging from 1 to 3 days per cycle.